ShreyasKolpe/epigraphia-rest-apis/README.md

 }
 ```

-Note: need unique constraint on (inscription_number, chapter_id)

-Note: Provide either `id` or `title` to identify chapter. `inscription_number` cannot be null. `inscription_id` is provided for programmatic upsert and is not mandatory.
+**Note**: Provide either `id` or `title` to identify chapter. `inscription_number` cannot be null. `inscription_id` is provided for programmatic upsert and is not mandatory.
 The backend will first check if record exists, and then update the translation and transliteration attributes.
 Else, it will insert into the database and create the foreign key relations.

 Response: